Gausahmed/docker-actions/README.md

-### Github Action to push,build docker image to dockerhub
+### Github Actions to push,build docker image to dockerhub